A Wedding Day Full of Fun, Colour and Seafood

 By the time the ceremony had finished, the bus had arrived and was ready to whisk the first group of guests over to the chain ferry to nearby Shell Bay.
 But not until we’d photographed the balloon release – some really bright colours to lift everyone’s spirits as the overcast sky loomed.
 Once at the ferry terminal, there were lots of car honks and congratulations from well-wishing members of the public before we boarded to the short hop across the channel and quick walk over to Shell Bay Restaurant.

-Book Me For Your Shell Bay Restaurant Wedding Photography?
+Enquire About Your Shell Bay Restaurant Wedding Photography?

 We did manage a few portraits down on the beach before the evening party kicked off with music, dancing and a Vodka Luge!